-    Bandelier National Monument is a national monument located in northern New Mexico, USA.
+Bandelier National Monument is located in northern New Mexico.
 It protects over 33,000 acres of rugged wilderness, which includes canyons, mesas, and volcanic peaks.

 The monument is named after the Swiss-American archaeologist Adolph Bandelier, who conducted extensive research on the Ancestral Puebloan people who lived in the area.